-A good calendar is a handy addition to your smartphone, allowing you to easily make sense of upcoming appointments and events, whether they're personal or for work.
+A good calendar is a handy addition to your smartphone, helping you stay on top of upcoming appointments and events, whether they're personal or for work.
 Several calendar apps also offer variety of extra features, from event management and social features to highly customizable and easy-to-read view modes.
-If you're having a hard time keeping track of all the places you have to be today, these 25 calendar apps for Android and iOS can help boost your productivity and make sure you're always where you need to be, when you need to be.
+If you're having a hard time keeping track of all the places you have to be today, these 25 calendar apps for Android and iOS can boost your productivity and make sure you're always where you need to be, when you need to be.
 (Image Credit: Conejota/Shutterstock)

 Fantastical is an iOS calendar that delivers a clean presentation of events in daily, weekly, and monthly calendar views, backed up by really easy reminder and event management.
 Users can create events through a traditional menu-based interface, or simply type or speak a quick audio note that the app automatically parses into an event (which users can further tweak).
 The Day Ticker is especially great, allowing users to view and manage their events and reminders.
 Apple Watch integration pushes your events and appointments right to your wrist for easy reference.
 An iPad version takes advantage of the expanded screen space with a more detailed Fantastical Dashboard.

 Readdle's Calendars 5 is a neat iOS app that does a deft job of displaying everything you need to know about your schedule, whether you're on an iPhone or an iPad.
 It's got all the requisite views, from monthly down to daily, and natural language support means it's easy to enter new events in plain speech.
 The app also has solid task and event management, which syncs easily with the built in iOS calendar app, Reminders, and Google Calendar for easy event importing.
 We particularly like the timeline view, where events are categorized with icons for a good at-a-glance look.